fulmicoton/fulmicoton.github.io/_posts/2017-01-07-behold-tantivy.markdown

 We now have a boolean query with 4 terms.
 We first lookup all of these terms in a datastructure called the **term dictionary**.
 For each of the term, it associates the following information :

-- the number of documents containing the document (also called document frequency)
+- the number of documents containing the term (also called document frequency)
 - a pointer (or an address) into the inverted index file

 ### Inverted index (.idx file)